michaelstepner/pandoc-mustache/README.md

 ## Acknowledgements

-This pandoc filter uses Sergio Correia's [panflute](https://github.com/sergiocorreia/panflute) package.
+This pandoc filter was created using Sergio Correia's [panflute](https://github.com/sergiocorreia/panflute) package.
 The [panflute](https://github.com/sergiocorreia/panflute) repository also served as an inspiration for the organization of this repository.

 ### Related Filters